kudelskisecurity/youshallnotpass/README.md

 export VAULT_EXTERNAL_ADDR="Same as Vault Addr, only different for local testing"
 ```

+Set the two variables `GITHUB_USER` and `GITHUB_TOKEN` if the repo is private.

-13. update your GitHub workflows to utilize the new custom runner
+14. Update your GitHub workflows to utilize the new custom runner

 ```yaml
 name: GitHub Actions Test